kb-dk/repository-mirror/INSTALL.md

 ```
 #### Start and stop services

-You start repository-pull using systemd
+You start the backend using systemd

 ```
  sudo vi /etc/systemd/system/text-service-backend.service